mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

+#### Reflections on design in relation to other research - PERHAPS VIA PRIMM AND UMC?
+AND HOW DO DESIGN PATTERNS FIT INTO THIS PICTURE - SGD & DENNER (AS FORM OF ANALYSIS)

+The judicial process of abstraction, referred to in design domain as black-boxing is present in several aspects of this technical approach (see Appendix.tech for fuller details).
+Examples include: use of code playground and existing template to simplify the use of the interacting web technologies; structural and syntactical template design decisions,

+Turning more specifically to the utility of the identification of structural use of GDPs as a germ cell concept, this break through facilitated the development of different progressively graded objectives (recognition, use and modification), as a concrete instance of UMC principles, which helps address the tension between freedom of choice of learner pathway, and expression of interest within a manageable technical structure (with relevant supporting documentation).

+The structure synthesises element of scalable game design (SGD) and Use Modify Create (UMC) pedagogies.

+Similar to SGD a progressively stepped approach is taken here.
+These varied forms of documentation, and their varied adoption and propagation represent different approaches to  scaffolding the process of becoming familiar with and then modifying to the code in often increasingly ambitious ways.

+While SGD was limited in participant pathway choice, my design is not.
+Following the rationale of choice limitation as a strategy to reduce facilitator stress [@lytle_use_2019], this design  using a limited menu of GDPs as a structural and navigational framework.

 <!-- MOVE OR DROP..
 At this stage, it is valuable to look past a potentially arbitrary placing of these levels within a hierarchy to investigate instead the core value of the relational nature of the framework to other concepts in the context of my research.
 To help with this analysis of utility,  -->